lll6924/lll6924.github.io/_pages/algorithms.md

 author_profile: true
 ---

 I decide to organize this column in the form of a book.
-If my narcissism eventually reaches the state that I want to write a book about myself, I can easily publish it at my own cost.
+If my narcissism eventually reaches the state that I want to write a book about myself, I can easily publish it with little additional cost.

 ### [Preface](/posts/preface)